Sheffield Bach Choir: Origins

 The Sheffield Bach Society is an independent Registered Charity (No 511146), while retaining strong links to the University of Sheffield.
-For instance, a former chairman, Dr Anthony Cowling, is a senior lecturer in the university's department of computer science.
-The choir continues to make a significant contribution to the musical life of Sheffield and typically performs at venues such as Sheffield Cathedral, Sheffield City Hall, the Victoria Hall, the university's Mappin Hall and Firth Hall, St John's Church, Ranmoor, Ecclesall Parish Church and St Mark's Church, Broomhill.
+The choir continues to make a significant contribution to the musical life of Sheffield and typically performs at venues such as Sheffield Cathedral, Sheffield City Hall, the Victoria Hall, the university's Mappin Hall and Firth Hall, St John's Church, Ranmoor, Ecclesall Parish Church, St Mark's Church, Broomhill and St James Church Norton.
 However, the choir also performs farther afield, participating in the Sixth Churchill Memorial Concert at Blenheim Palace in May 1971, performing in York Minster in June 1972 and at the Leeds Music Festival in 1981.
 In 1985 the society organised a six-week Bach Festival in Sheffield to commemorate the 300th anniversary of the births of both J.S.
 Bach and Handel, during which event the Stadtkantorei from Sheffield's twin city of Bochum in Germany, performed Bach's Mass in B minor.
 In May 1987 the visit was reciprocated when the Sheffield Bach Choir and Players performed in Bochum.

 In 1991, the choir visited Leeds again for a special performance of Bach's Mass in B minor at Leeds Town Hall in celebration of the 150th anniversary of the consecration of Leeds Parish Church on 2 September 1841.
 The conductor at that occasion, Dr Simon Lindley, was appointed Conductor of Sheffield Bach Choir towards the end of 2008, and took up duties at the outset of the 2009 season.
-Dr Lindley is Music Director of Saint Peter's Singers of Leeds and was in 2010 appointed Conductor of Doncaster Choral Society, along with his other Yorkshire posts in Leeds and Halifax.
+Dr Lindley was Music Director of Saint Peter's Singers of Leeds and was in 2010 appointed Conductor of Doncaster Choral Society, along with his other Yorkshire posts in Leeds and Halifax.

 In addition to the concert programme there have been private events such as members´ meetings, receptions, talks, visits to musical events elsewhere and Society dinners.
 Concerts by invited orchestras have also taken place, such as the performance by the London Harpsichord Ensemble in October 1954.

 Despite the "Bach" of the choir's title, their repertoire has never been restricted, and through the years a wide variety of works has been undertaken.
 For example: